sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 0::/system.slice/containerd.service
 ```

+This comes as no surprise, but verify first :-)

-Alright, I could now run a port scan to find all live hosts or simply do an arp scan to find the neighbours:
+Alright, let me simply do an arp scan to find the neighbours:

 ```
 arp -a